eiichiro/prodigy/README.md

  |____|     |__|   \____/\____ | |__\___  // ____|
                               \/   /_____/ \/      vx.y.z

-Chaos Engineering experimentation for AWS Java applications
+Chaos experimentation for AWS Java applications

 Welcome to Prodigy.
 Hit the TAB or press 'hint' to display available commands.
 Press 'help <command>' to display the detailed information for the command.
 Press 'exit' to exit this session.
 ```

 Prodigy CLI deploys separate control plane stack by the specified profile.
-Type the following command to deploy a new control plane stack with profile `prod`.
+Type the following command to deploy a new control plane stack with profile named `prod`.

 ```
 prodigy> deploy prod